 In 2007, Studio Z-7 published a third book authored by Lonto, It Happened on the Air, a compilation of articles about radio and television stations and networks that he had written for the Pavek Museum of Broadcasting in the 1990s and early 2000s.
 In 2010, a fourth book by Lonto, Chronicles from the Analog Age, was published.

 In 2010 Studio Z-7 Publishing expanded its scope beyond self-publishing and regional interest books with the publication of a children's book, My Brother...He's an Angel by new author and illustrator Savannah L. Leyde.
 In 2015, Studio Z-7 teamed up with Smashwords to begin publishing a line of electronic books.

-By the early 1990s, Lonto decided that writing was his thing and spent much of the decade writing a book about a Minneapolis radio station, and articles for the Minnesota-based Pavek Museum of Broadcasting.
+By the 1990s, Lonto shifted his focus from graphic art to writing.
+He spent much of the decade writing a book about a Minneapolis radio station, and articles for the Minnesota-based Pavek Museum of Broadcasting.
 He submitted his book manuscript, Fiasco At 1280, to several establishment regional publishers who expressed interest but nevertheless did not want to take any chances on it.
 Undaunted, he decided to start his own publishing company.
 He still liked the name of the production company he once dreamed of and on Wednesday, May 21, 1997, Studio Z-7 Publishing was officially registered as a business in the State of Minnesota.

 Studio Z-7 Publishing, 813 Marshall Street NE, Minneapolis, MN 55413-1816

 THE STUDIO Z-7 STORY